 The Action4Climate short documentary competition received more than 230 films from youth representing 70 countries around the world.
 Their stories show a new world of climate impacts, solutions and actions to address one of our generation’s most significant challenges.

 Film4Climate Global Video Competition 2016

 Connect4Climate received 860 inspiring climate change solutions stories on video from young people of 155 countries that raised their voices through the Film4Climate Global Video Competition showing that it is possible to take on climate change.
-We truly believe that young people can alter the course of history and Connect4Climate is extremely proud to be their platform, by helping them transform the planet.
-As so we are truthfully pleased to award them for their incredible work, creativity, and time invested solving climate change.
+We genuinely believe that young people can alter the course of history and Connect4Climate is exceptionally proud to be their platform, by helping them transform the planet.
+As so we are truly pleased to award them for their incredible work, creativity, and time invested solving climate change.

 The winners were announced at the United Nations Climate Conference (COP22) at a day celebrating the power of youth, cinema and the creative industries to generate climate action and tackle climate change.

 Watch here all winning entries.